Foot Reflexology: Not Just a Foot Massage

 Many people believe that a Foot Reflexology session is just a relaxing foot massage.
 While Foot Reflexology is indeed relaxing, it has many other benefits.

-There are ten reflex zones on the foot each corresponding to a different body area.
-There are additional specific reflex points that correspond to internal organs, glands, and sense organs.
-For example, in the center of the pad of the big toe there is a reflex point that corresponds to the pituitary gland; on the ball of the left big toe is a reflex point to the heart, and on the ball of pinky is a reflex zone to the shoulder.
-There are over 50 reflex points such as these on the feet.
-When these reflexology points are stimulated with specific massage techniques, the body’s natural healing abilities are stimulated.
-Pain is reduced; organ function improves, and in some cases, diseases are resolved.
-While massage therapists who perform Foot Reflexology are not medical practitioners with the training to either diagnose or treat, the practice of Foot Reflexology over recent decades shows, again and again, the healing potential of this modality.
+The foot contains ten reflex zones, each corresponding to a different body area.
+Specific reflex points also correspond to internal organs, glands, and sense organs.
+For example, the center of the pad of the big toe has a reflex point for the pituitary gland.
+The ball of the left big toe has a reflex point for the heart, and the ball of the pinky toe has a reflex zone for the shoulder.
+There are over 50 reflex points on the feet.
+When these points are stimulated with specific massage techniques, the body’s natural healing abilities activate.
+Pain reduces, organ function improves, and some diseases may even resolve.
+While massage therapists who perform Foot Reflexology are not medical practitioners and cannot diagnose or treat, decades of practice show the healing potential of this modality.

 How does Reflexology work?